Last updated on June 21st, 2020 at 02:16 pm

 - Cabins at the Ocklawaha Outpost are efficiently designed and cute but very compact.
 The outpost also offers RV full hook-ups.

-- Oklawaha Outpost does provide livery service if you bring your own canoe or kayak.
+- Oklawaha Outpost will provide livery service if you bring your own canoe or kayak.
 Call for details: 352-236-4606 or 866-236-4606.

-- A less expensive alternative would be to bring your own kayak or canoe and put in at Gores Landing, where primitive camping is available for $5 a night.
+- A less expensive non-liveried alternative would be to bring your own kayak or canoe and put in at Gores Landing, where primitive camping is available for $5 a night.
 It’s not to hard to paddle upstream and back for a pretty trip on the Ocklawaha River.

 Things to do near Ocala and Ocala National Forest